SymfonyCasts/api-platform3/sfcasts/ep1/property-filter.md

 hit "Try it out", "Execute" and... *nice*.
 Here's our truncated description!

 Though... it *is* weird that we now return *two* descriptions: a short one and the regular one.
-If our API client requests the short description, it may not want us to *also* return the full-length description... for the sake of bandwidth.
+If our API client wants the short description, it may not want us to *also* return the full-length description... for the sake of bandwidth.

 What can we do?
 Introducing: the `PropertyFilter`!
 Head back to `DragonTreasure`.